Arizona court declines most of Lake's appeal over gov's race – KION546

 Associated Press

-In an order Wednesday, the state’s highest court said a lower-court had erroneously dismissed Lake’s claim challenging the application of signature verification procedures on early ballots in Maricopa County.
+In an order Wednesday, the state’s highest court said a lower court erroneously dismissed Lake’s claim challenging the application of signature verification procedures on early ballots in Maricopa County.
 The court sent the claim back to a trial court to consider.

 Lake, who lost to Democrat Katie Hobbs by just over 17,000 votes, was among the most vocal 2022 Republican candidates promoting former President Donald Trump’s election lies, which she made the centerpiece of her campaign.
 While most other election deniers around the country conceded after losing their races in November, Lake did not.